Heini-Maria/Heini-Maria/README.md

 ## What I'm focusing on

 * 📖 currently improving my skills and getting team coding experience in Front-end Industry Training
-* 🔎 currently deepening my knowledge of algorithms and asymptotic notations
+* 🔎 Learning Typescript and intermediate React with Frontend Masters
-* 🧼 improving my code for easier testing
+* 🚀 building a microblog with React and Express

 ## Stats: